Liberontissauri/Save-It-Game-Save-Manager/README.md

 ### Features

 - Import and export savedata;
-- Automatically copy the savedata stored in the program folder to the respective paths (Not Implemented);
+- Automatically copy the savedata stored in the program folder to the respective paths;
 - Send the savedata to google drive (Not Implemented).

 ![demo1]( ./img/demo1.gif)